 - One 15- to 19-ounce can garbanzo beans (chickpeas), drained and rinsed

-- Hot cooked couscous, for serving
+- Cooked couscous, for serving

-- Cook the pumpkin
+- Roast the pumpkin

 - 1. Position a rack in the lower third of the oven and preheat the oven to 400°F (200°C).
 Lightly oil a rimmed baking sheet.